danielrobertson/twitter-clone/README.md

 - ~UI skeleton with Next+Tailwind~
 - ~Offload and fetch mock data from HasuraDB using ApolloClient~
 - ~Host app on Vercel~
-- Post new tweets to Hasura GraphQL mutation
+- ~Post new tweets to Hasura via GraphQL mutation~
-- Add GraphQL subscription to new tweets
+- Add GraphQL subscription on new tweets
 - Handle comment/retweet/like icon clicks
 - GraphQL subscriptions on comment/retweet/like counts
 - Integrate Auth0 to handle user auth